nus-cs2103-AY2122S2/tp/docs/DeveloperGuide.md

 `PopupXXX` represents `PopupAddProduct`, `PopupUpdateProduct`, `PopupAddItem`, etc

 The implementation of popups is facilitated by the `PopupHandler` class and the `Popup` abstract class.
-Each individual popup is contained by `PopupHandler` that provides APIs for operations related to popup.
+Each popup is contained by `PopupHandler` which provides APIs for operations related to the popup.

 The API provided by `PopupHandler` are:
-* `isShowing()` Checks if any of the popup is showing
+* `isShowing()` Checks if any of the popups is showing
-* `setFeedbackToUser(String feedbackToUser)` Shows feedback to user in the showing popup
+* `setFeedbackToUser(String feedbackToUser)` Shows feedback to the user in the showing popup
 * `showPopupXXX()` Shows `PopupXXX`
 * `HidePopup()` Hides the showing popup